 Lake George Climate Action Plan

 The Town and Village of Lake George were awarded a $25,000 grant IN 2016 from DEC to compete a joint Climate Action Plan to create strategies to reduce GHG emissions and dependence on fossil fuels, and to help the community understand and prepare for climate change.
 Through this project, the Town became the first Certified Climate Smart Community in the Adirondack region.

 The CSC Certification Framework is driving change in Lake George and has reinvigorated the Town and Villages’ joint Go Green Committee (GGC).
-The GGC is actively pursued CSC Certification for the Town and Village, and has already implemented and submitted documentation to DEC for certification points for both municipalities and has become certified.
-This CAP project will create estimated 80 additional points.
+The GGC actively pursued and helped obtain CSC Certification for the Town and Village, and has already implemented and submitted documentation to DEC for certification points for both municipalities.
+This CAP project created estimated 80 additional points.
 Specifically, the Town (sponsor) and the GGC will launch a high profile, multiple year-long planning process to do the following:

 While the CAP is a vision document, it will focus on identifying and developing projects, strategies, and concepts intended to compete for private sector, federal, and additional state funding.
 Below is the final plan and workshop presentations.